When trading stocks, there will be times when you will struggle to pick your next investment.

-The main goal is to find whether the current price of the Stock reflects a value that is different from what the fundamental factors and prevailing market sentiment may suggest.
+The main goal is to find whether the current price of the stock reflects a value that is different from what the fundamental factors and prevailing market sentiment may suggest.
 And if this difference is found, then there may be an investment opportunity awaiting.

 Fundamental analysis consists of three main parts:

-An investor can perform fundamental analysis by looking at various economic factors such as interest rates, inflation, and GDP levels.
+An investor can perform a fundamental analysis by looking at various economic factors such as interest rates, inflation, and GDP levels.